 During the Brexit period, we listened to our clients and below endeavoured, insofar as we had the information from the UK Government, to answer the questions we were being asked by clients around the world.

 We’ve grouped the questions into various topics – please follow the links below.

-Until the end of the transition period on 31 December 2020, the following still apply:
+Until the end of the transition period on 31 December 2020, the following applied:

-- Pan-EU IP rights continue to be treated as covering the UK until the end of the transition period.
+- Pan-EU IP rights continued to be treated as covering the UK until the end of the transition period.

-- EUTMs can be used to oppose UK TM applications and vice versa.
+- EUTMs could be used to oppose UK TM applications and vice versa.

-- EUTMs can be cancelled on the basis of earlier UK TMs and vice versa.
+- EUTMs could be cancelled on the basis of earlier UK TMs and vice versa.

-- EUTMs and EU Registered Designs are enforceable in the UK until the end of the transition period.
+- EUTMs and EU Registered Designs were enforceable in the UK until the end of the transition period.

 This article is for general information only.
 Its content is not a statement of the law on any subject and does not constitute advice.
 Please contact Reddie & Grose LLP for advice before taking any action in reliance on it.